ThePrincelle/ThePrincelle/README.md

 🔭 I’m currently working on updating my smarthome system.

-🌱 I’m currently learning machine learning, math, VueJS, Postgres replication and MongoDB.
+🌱 I’m currently learning machine learning, math, VueJS, MongoDB.

 If you want to learn more about me and what I do, check my website : [princelle.org](https://princelle.org/en) and my GitHub.